 - He was NOT CRITICAL and had COMPASSION for sinners

 - Jesus PERSUADED others to repent & change bad behavior

-- Jesus was righteous lived in the TRUTH and not hypocritically
+- Jesus lived in the TRUTH and not hypocritically

 - He had AUTHORITY over demons, sickness, and difficult storms

 - He loved & LISTENED to the Father + do only what the father is doing

 5 Tips Live Like Jesus